cadenhowell/Ludobots/README.md

 This robot is designed to emulate a dog.
 Its tail is added as an additinal compoenent to give the robot a means of balance.
 To give it a task, I generated a set of stairs that I make it climb up.
 Specifically, the fitness function is yPosition * 0.1 + zPosition * 0.9

-Download the repo and run python3 main.py to launch the program
+Download ./main.sh and run it with execute privledges (chmod +x).
+This script will download Ludobots and all the requirements, then run search.py.
+Note that you need python3 and git to run this.